 It’s a common question, which type of magnet is used in speakers?
 If you are new to the audio world, you have to understand that every speaker, whether small or the most powerful, is designed with a permanent magnet.

 The magnet provides a permanent magnetic field for the coil in the speaker.
 The rapidly alternating direction of the current in the coil also provides an electric field.
 The interaction of both fields causes the cone to vibrate back and forth.

 The pushing and pulling forces help to move the speaker cone rapidly in and out causing vibrations for it to produce sound.
 This is why speakers have magnets.
 Speaker magnets are widely used in loudspeakers, speakers, and headphones.
-Magnets are the key parts of these kinds of these devices.
+Magnets are the key parts of these kinds of devices.